 Planning should aim to provide continuity of learning across both settings.
 For instance, successful learning plans and strategies are shared.

 Clear and shared understanding about resourcing, such as specialist support and para-professional help, is required to ensure they are used effectively.

 Graduated transition to school

-As a result of changes to the Education Act 1989, for those children aged 5 who would benefit from a graduated transition to school, a transition plan needs to be agreed between the child’s parents, the school principal and the Ministry of Education.
+For children, aged 5, who would benefit from a graduated transition to school, a transition plan needs to be agreed between the child’s parents, the school principal and the Ministry of Education.

 Once a child has started school if issues emerge that full time attendance is difficult then a transition plan may be put in place.

 Once a transition plan is in place, the child will then be required to attend school in accordance with that plan.
 Schools are to use the ‘J’ (justified absence) attendance code in their Electronic Attendance Register to record absences that align with the transition plan.

 A template has been developed to support the process of agreeing a transition plan.
 We note there is no requirement to use this template, a simple email trail showing the parents, principal and Ministry of Education have agreed to the plan is sufficient to meet the legislative requirements.

 - Transition to School Attendance Plan Template - English [DOCX, 85 KB]